rjensen96/card-game/README.md

 ## Future ideas & contributing

-A couple features I'd like to add:
+Features I'd like to add:

-- A form when a player creates a room which allows them to customize the number of phases and the phases themselves.
-The game can be long to play, so it would be fun to allow custom configurations.
 - In-game chat between participants in a room.
 This was partially implemented in the server side but I spent my time elsewhere.

 If you want to contribute, clone the project and submit a pull request.